colinch4/colinch4.github.io/_posts/2020/design-pattern/creational-patterns/2020-02-06-Factory Method Design Pattern.md

 ---
 layout: post
 title: "Factory Method Design Pattern"
 description: "Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.
-Defining a "virtual" constructor.
-The  `new`  operator considered harmful."
+Defining a virtual constructor.
+The  new  operator considered harmful."
-date: 2020-02-06 13:00
+date: 2020-02-06 13:05
 tags: [디자인패턴]
 comments: true
 share: true